MiSikora/laboratory/library/docs/gradle-plugin.md

     The Gradle plugin automatically adds the `laboratory` artifact to dependencies.

 !!! tip
-    The best way to understand the Gradle plugin is to check [the sample](https://github.com/MiSikora/laboratory/tree/trunk/sample).
+    The best way to understand the Gradle plugin is to check [the samples](https://github.com/MiSikora/laboratory/tree/trunk/samples).
 It uses most of the Gradle plugin features that most of the applications need.

 ## Feature flags

 Feature flags are added to the generation process with a `feature()` function, which uses the `generateFeatureFlags` Gradle task.
 Here is a sample configuration.

+!!! tip
+    Check [the sample](https://github.com/MiSikora/laboratory/tree/trunk/samples/basic) with demo configuration.

 ```groovy
 apply plugin: "io.mehow.laboratory"